Team-Swamp/Inner-Thoughts/README.md

 # Brackeys-Gamejam-2023.2
-A unity game project made for the Brackeys gamejam 2023.2.
+A unity game project made for the Brackeys gamejam 2023.2, with the theme "Diving Deeper".<br>
+[20th of August 2023 - 27th of August 2023]<br><br>

 It's a pixel top-down rogue-like (maybe a rogue-light).

 ## Team
 * Bas: project lead, game developer & game artist